rdaopen/quick_downloader/README.md

 - **High Quality Downloads**: Support for 4K, 1080p, and other resolutions.
 - **Audio Extraction**: Convert videos to high-quality MP3s (up to 320kbps).
 - **Playlist Support**: Download entire playlists with a single click.
+- **Chrome Extension**: Send links directly from your browser to the app.
 - **Modern UI**: Sleek, dark-themed interface using CustomTkinter.
 - **History Tracking**: Keep track of your downloads, play them, or open their location directly from the app.
 - **Smart Clipboard**: Right-click to paste URLs instantly.